niceplugin/archive/Blaze/readme.md

 ## Attribute helpers

-Setting tag attributes via helpers (e.g. `<div {% raw %}{{attributes}}{% endraw %}>`) is a neat tool and has some precedence rules that make it more useful.
+Setting tag attributes via helpers (e.g. `<div {{attributes}}>`) is a neat tool and has some precedence rules that make it more useful.
 Specifically, when you use it more than once on a given element, the attributes are composed (rather than the second set of attributes simply replacing the first).
 So you can use one helper to set one set of attributes and a second to set another.
 For instance:

 ```html
 <template name="myTemplate">